-BIO 490 Advanced Special Topics in Biology (1-5 hours)
+BIO 490D Advanced Special Topics in Biology (1-5 hours)

 Advanced courses of selected topics will be offered periodically as determined by the needs of the curriculum.
 These offerings are generally suited for junior or senior students.
 Prerequisites can vary based on the topic selected.
 See individual course listings for each semester for the specific topic and any prerequisites.
+This course will not count in any of the prescribed categories of the Biology major's degree requirements.